-Landscaping with Stone Pebbles
+Landscaping with Garden Pebbles

 Terraced stone steps in a mix-and-match pattern create a strong focal point and offer a functional purpose in a sloped yard.
 Try creating a carpet of green by planting ground cover in and amongst your steps, or add a bit of soil and sedum into any stone cracks and crannies.
 Character plants on either side of the steps will create visual interest, or small flat lights placed between the stones can beautifully illuminate your steps at night.